-How Is Time Value of Money Used in Small Business Finance?
+Using Time Value of Money in Small Business Finance

-Time value of money formulas are used to calculate the future value of a sum of money, such as money in a savings account, money market fund, or certificate of deposit.
-It is used to calculate the present value of both a lump-sum of money or a stream of cash flows that you'll receive over time.
+Time value of money formulas is used to calculate the future value of a sum of money, such as money in a savings account, money market fund, or certificate of deposit.
+It is used to calculate the present value of both a lump-sum of money or a stream of cash flows that you'll receive overtime.

 Future Value of a Lump Sum

-The calculation for future value of a lump sum is used when a business wants to calculate how much money it will have at some point in the future if it makes one deposit with no future deposits or withdrawals, given an interest rate and a certain period of time.
+The calculation for the future value of a lump sum is used when a business wants to calculate how much money it will have at some point in the future if it makes one deposit with no future deposits or withdrawals, given an interest rate and a certain period of time.
 Calculating future value is also called compounding.

 Future Value of an Annuity

 The calculation for the future value of an annuity is used when a business wants to calculate how much money it will have at some point in the future if it makes equal, consecutive deposits over a period of time, given an interest rate and a certain period of time.
 Annuities can be in the form of an ordinary annuity or an annuity due.
 This is true when calculating the present value of an annuity as well.

 Present Value of a Lump Sum

 The calculation for the present value of a lump sum is used when a business wants to calculate how much money it should pay for an investment today if it will generate a certain lump sum cash flow in the future, given an interest rate and a certain period of time.
 Calculating the present value is also called discounting.